 Social Forestry Club brings us together to connect with land and each other while tending wild spaces.
 In return for your labor, we offer camaraderie, lessons in rewilding-related activities, and the potential for harvesting green wood, fiber, or edible plants.
 This is an opportunity to learn or refine skills, such as working with tools, or engage in enriching activities like foraging and enjoying wild foods together.
 Get your hands dirty, hang out in the trees, sit around a campfire, listen to coyotes howl in the distance and owls hoot above your head, and feel nourished in a wild environment with like-minded people.

-Currently we meet one weekend per month in March, April, May, June, September, and October.
-Volunteers sign up for 3- to 4-hour “shifts” and can opt to come out just during the day for a single shift or camp for the whole weekend.
-Volunteers arrive at 10am and get oriented to the location.
-Volunteer work hours are from 11am-3pm.
-Many of the activities are physical and some require strength and coordination, but there are many ways to participate that don’t involve a lot of physical activity.
+In the past, we have met one weekend per month in March, April, May, June, September, and October.
+Volunteers would sign up for 3- to 4-hour “shifts” and could opt to come out just during the day for a single shift or camp for the whole weekend.
+Volunteers arrived at 10am to get oriented to the location.
+Volunteer work hours were from 11am-3pm.
+Many of the activities have been physical and some required strength and coordination, but there have been many ways to participate that don’t involve a lot of physical activity.
 We help participants find a role along a spectrum of activities, finding ways for everyone’s unique abilities to complement each another.
 No experience necessary.

 Please leave non-prescription drugs and alcohol at home.
 Dogs are not allowed.